chestercodes/gitpitch-talks/full-stack-development/md/safe1.md

 - F# code AST to JS, language level, not IL

+- Implementation of some .NET API equivalents

 - Typed access to native JavaScript apis